Overview

 - Certain employees, called "Designated Officials," must file financial disclosure forms (Form 700) annually.
 Who becomes a Designated Official is a function of the job responsibilities being assumed.
 The purpose of these public filings is to alert public officials, and the public, to potential conflicts of interest.

-What are financial and economic conflicts of interest?
+Managing financial and economic conflicts of interest

 A financial or economic conflict of Interest involves relationships in which an individual benefits by receiving a payment, gift, royalty, consulting fee, or other financial benefit.
 Under the Political Reform Act, if one of the following could be influential in a University decision that you make, participate in, or influence, you may need to disqualify yourself from making, participating in, or influencing that decision: